UnrealGriffy/Unreal-Engine-C-CheatSheet/README.md

 # Unreal-Engine-C-CheatSheet
+A Basic C++ Cheat Sheet for programming for the Unreal Engine.

+(Cheat Sheet covers: if-Statments,For-Loops, and structs to Pointers,eNums, and Arrays)

+(The "//" in the code categorizes certain sections & practices; the section are matched too other section in the code and if you want to run the code make sure you delete "/**/" around the matching categorized practice but leave the "//" to ensure that that the code runs.)

-A Basic cheat sheet for programming for the Unreal Engine The file is a C++ File for Visual Basics so you must have visual Basic in order to see both ".h" & ".cpp" files Hope this helps you on your Unreal Development Journey..
+The file is a C++ File for Visual Basics so you must have visual Basic in order to see both ".h" & ".cpp" files Hope this helps you on your Unreal Game Development Journey..

-Just in case you are to lazy to get visual studios for some reason then Ill will put the main_source.cpp file in the read me for quick reference.
+P.S.
+Just in case you are to lazy to get visual studios for some reason then I will put the main_source.cpp file in the read me for quick reference.